-- a.
-Work with the NHS to reduce health inequalities in the areas with poorest health; - b.
-Protect existing facilities, where possible, and support the provision of new or improved health facilities in sustainable locations; - c.
-Support the integration of community facilities and services, i.e. health, education, cultural and leisure in multi-purpose buildings; - d.
-Ensuring that new developments: - i. are age friendly, inclusive, safe and attractive, and easily accessible on foot or by bicycle.
-Where appropriate this should integrate dementia friendly design principles; - ii. have a strong sense of place which encourages social interaction; - iii. are designed to promote active travel and other physical activity through the arrangement of buildings and uses, access to open space and landscaping; - iv. through the arrangement of buildings and uses, promote access to open space and landscaping, and the provision of facilities to support walking. - e.
-Promote improvements and enhance accessibility to the Borough's green spaces and green infrastructure corridors; - f.
-All new development that may cause groundwater, surface water, air (including odour), noise or light pollution, either individually or cumulatively, will be required to incorporate measures to prevent and reduce their pollution so as not to cause unacceptable impacts on the living conditions of all existing and potential future occupants of land and buildings, the character and appearance of the surrounding area and the landscape; - g.
-Require, in the case of development of 100 or more homes and all other 'major' development, the submission of a Health Impact Assessment (HIA)(10)as part of the application to explain how health considerations have informed the design.
+- a. work with the NHS to reduce health inequalities in the areas with poorest health; - b. protect existing facilities, where possible, and support the provision of new or improved health facilities in sustainable locations; - c. support the integration of community facilities and services, i.e. health, education, cultural and leisure in multi-purpose buildings;

-10 To be undertaken in line with Department of Health and Social Care, Health Impact Assessment Tools https://www.gov.uk/government/publications/health-impact-assessment-tools
+- d. develop neighbourhoods and centres that:- - are safe and attractive, and easily accessible on foot or by bicycle; - have a strong sense of place which encourages social interaction; - integrate dementia friendly design principles, including benches and landmark features; - provide access to a range of facilities including transport, health and sport and leisure facilities; - are designed to promote physical activity, through the arrangement of buildings and uses, access to open space and landscaping, and the provision of facilities to support walking. - e. promote improvements and enhance accessibility to the borough's greenspaces and green infrastructure corridors; - f. improve air and water quality, and reduce noise within the main urban area; - g. ensure development does not have an adverse impact on the environment or residential amenity through air, noise/vibration, soil, surface and goundwater pollution; - h. require, in the case of development of 100 or more homes, the submission of a Health Impact Assessment (HIA)(6)as part of the application to explain how health considerations have informed the design.